angelnu/gateway-admision-controller/README.md

 Based on the [k8s-at-home container template](https://github.com/k8s-at-home/template-container-image)
 and the [example for Kubewebhook](https://github.com/slok/k8s-webhook-example/), this [admision webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) changes the default gateway and, optionally, the DNS of processed pods.
+It does so by adding an init container and a sidecar.
+The sidecar is used in case the IP of the gateway changes.

 This is useful in order to send traffic to a VPN forwarder, traffic scanner, etc instead of using the default cluster egress.